-The Micro-Metrics Company has been in business since 1961, manufacturing precision quality-inspection devices.
+The Micro-Metrics Company has been in business since 1961, manufacturing precision dry-film thickness measuring devices.
 Located in Cumming, Georgia, U.S.A., the company manufactures five major instruments and associated accessories.

 OG202 and OG204

 A precision tool for inspection and dry-film thickness measurement (in accordance with ASTM D4138) of single or multiple coats on any substrate, and for microscopic observation and measurement of substrate and film defects.
 The Tooke Paint Inspection Gage uses an illuminated 50-power microscope equipped with a “universal scope” with a measuring reticle that accommodates measurement in mils, microns, and millimeters; and mounts tungsten carbide cutting tips for precise incision of the work surface.
 Standard cutting tips are 1X, 2X, and 10X.
 An optional 5X tip is available.

 Also, a gauge can be ordered with three tips of the same size, or with a single-precision-ground tip and two blanks.
 The gauges are available in either machined aluminum (OG202) or in molded polycarbonate plastic (OG204).

 Direct measurement of total dry-film thickness and the thickness of individual coats of paint is a unique capability of the Tooke Paint Inspection Gage.
 Thus, in addition to routine use, it often serves as a referee instrument to calibrate indirect or non-destructive thickness measuring instruments.
 Other uses include assessment of substrate conditions and coating adhesion, and observation of microscopic cracking, tendency for brittleness, cratering, or other microscopic film symptoms.